open/close all folders

 Project X Zone 2

 - Two words: Item Shop.
 Buy a ton of healing or SP recovery items (though you can only carry 15 per stage) and you won't have to worry too much about item management.
-Plus, the stuff sold at the shops is literally cheap.
+Plus, the stuff sold at the shops is literally cheap and even if you fail or retire a mission you keep the gold you earn (sadly not the Exp or CP but that would be broken in of itself).
 It's so horribly broken that the game bans the usage of it in the challenge stages.

 - Stacking buffs is now a thing in this game.
 Want a character that can dish out so much damage?
 Go for it.
 Want a character to gain a lot of EXP?
 Check.